Green Jellÿ: Reunion and Musick to Insult Your Intelligence By (2008–2009)

 On February 19, 2008, music news website Blabbermouth.net announced that Green Jellÿ was reuniting and that a possible US tour was in the works.
 The band also re-released the Cereal Killer and 333 video albums on a self-produced DVD with Originology Records, which were only sold at concerts.
 They released a new record, Musick to Insult Your Intelligence By, on October 13, 2009.

 Touring and new releases (2010–present)

 Green Jellÿ released a DVD on December 1, 2016, titled GREEN JELLO Suxx Live: An Experience in Ridiculousness (later retitled Green Jellÿ Suxx Live: An Experience in Ridiculousness).
 They toured throughout 2017 in support of the film and its soundtrack.
 In 2018, The Official Soundtrack of the Documentary Green Jellÿ Suxx Live was released via Enjoy the Ride Records.

 In 2017, Green Jellÿ released a new music video and single, "Fr3tö F33t".
+In 2018, they issued their first Christmas song, "Green Jellÿ Xmas".
 In 2019, they released another single, titled "Silence of the Sponge", a macabre parody of the theme to SpongeBob SquarePants.

 Green Jellÿ's fifth studio album, titled Garbage Band Kids, was released on June 11, 2021, on Cleopatra Records.